 Nurse Alexandra Seiphetiheng talks to women about the cervical cancer screening process at the Bontleng Health Clinic in Gaborone

 The Government of Botswana welcomed Pink Ribbon Red Ribbon in 2012, the same year the Ministry of Health unveiled a five-year national strategic plan for cervical cancer prevention and control.
-The plan endorsed visual inspection with acetic acid (VIA) and cryotherapy to complement cytology (Pap smears), and included a proposal to introduce HPV vaccinations to the country in 2015.
-Following advocacy and technical support by Pink Ribbon Red Ribbon, and with funding and supplies donated by Merck, the World Bank, and Becton, Dickinson and Company (BD), the Government successfully implemented a two-year HPV vaccination demonstration program from 2013-2014, a full 18 months ahead of schedule, achieving a coverage rate of 91 percent of the targeted population of girls aged 9-13 years.
+The plan endorsed visual inspection with acetic acid (VIA) and cryotherapy to complement cytology (Pap smears), and included a proposal to introduce HPV vaccinations to the country in 2017.
+Following advocacy and technical support by Pink Ribbon Red Ribbon, and with funding and supplies donated by Merck, the World Bank, and Becton, Dickinson and Company (BD), the Government successfully implemented a two-year HPV vaccination demonstration program from 2013-2014, a full two years ahead of schedule, achieving a coverage rate of 91 percent of the targeted population of girls aged 9 to 13 years.

-Based on the success of the demonstration program, the Government of Botswana introduced and fully funded a nationwide HPV vaccine campaign in 2015, supported by Pink Ribbon Red Ribbon partners, and adopted a two-dose regimen.
+Based on the success of the demonstration program, the Government of Botswana introduced and fully funded a nationwide HPV vaccine campaign in 2015.
+Supported by Pink Ribbon Red Ribbon, the Government adopted a two-dose regimen.
 Administration of the first dose took place between February and March 2015, and the second dose between September and December 2015.
-The campaign reached 62,817 of 69,852 targeted girls between the ages of 9 and 13, for a coverage rate of 90 percent.
+The campaign reached 62,817 of the 69,852 targeted girls between the ages of 9 and 13, for a coverage rate of 90 percent.
 The second year of the nationwide roll-out began in February 2016.
-Botswana has incorporated HPV vaccination into the country’s Expanded Program on Immunization, and now will vaccinate a cohort of girls every year.
+Botswana has since incorporated HPV vaccination into the country’s Expanded Program on Immunization, and now will vaccinate a cohort of girls every year.

-In 2013, through the University of Pennsylvania-Botswana Partnership, the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) supported the scale-up of cervical-cancer programs to additional facilities, the training of more than 50 healthcare providers in “See-and-Treat,” and the procurement of equipment.
-The Botswana Country Office of the Joint United Nations Programme on HIV/AIDS (UNAIDS) also contributed to the training of health workers in “See-and-Treat” by paying for a capacity-building conference.
-The American Society for Clinical Pathology advised the Ministry of Health on solutions for improved and technologically-enhanced diagnoses, beginning with efforts to improve histology capacity, and sent a team to Botswana to help clear a backlog of over 3,000 unprocessed Pap smears to get women their results.
+In 2013, through the University of Pennsylvania-Botswana Partnership, the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) supported the scale-up of cervical-cancer programs to additional facilities, the training of more than 50 healthcare providers in “Screen-and-Treat,” and the procurement of equipment.
+The Botswana Country Office of the Joint United Nations Programme on HIV/AIDS (UNAIDS) also contributed to the training of health workers in “Screen-and-Treat” by paying for a capacity-building conference.
+The American Society for Clinical Pathology advised the Ministry of Health on solutions for improved and technologically-enhanced diagnoses, beginning with efforts to improve histology capacity.
+They also sent a team to Botswana to help clear a backlog of over 3,000 unprocessed Pap smears to get women their results.

 - Girls vaccinated against HPV: